-The crankshaft is drop forged of .40-.50 carbon steel and is heat treated.
 The flywheel is attached by means of six 1⁄2-in. bolts to a 6-in. flange forged integral with the crankshaft.
 All bearing surfaces are ground and the crankshaft is drilled for force feed lubrication to main and connecting rod lower bearings.
 The finished shaft is tested for dynamic balance.
+The crankshaft is carried in five main bearings.